Are Piano Lessons Worth It for Adults?

 Any musician can attest that when your profession or hobby comes up in conversation, someone in the group will always say that they wished they had kept up with music.
 Perhaps they took piano lessons, band class, or orchestra, and they gave up music in school and never looked back.
 Now they regret that choice.
 The thing is, they can always pick up where they left off!

 The issue is that very few adults actually take action.
 If you have enrolled in piano lessons and set aside 20-30 minutes per day to practice, you may have already accomplished the hardest step.
-If you keep working at it, you will play the piano, whether you want to learn jazz, classical music, or rock tunes.
+If you keep working at it, you will play the piano, whether you want to learn jazz, get your feet wet with the blues, enjoy classical music, or play rock tunes.

 Why Should An Adult Learn The Piano?